 - 1. Prospective PBV Owner submits Proposal to Raleigh Housing Authority (RHA). - 2.
-RHA reviews proposal(s) for completeness and adherence to regulatory requirements as explained herein. - 3.
-Proposals are then evaluated per the evaluation factors listed below. - 4.
+RHA reviews proposal(s) for completeness and adherence to regulatory requirements as explained herein and under the scoring criteria.

+- 3. Proposals are then evaluated per the evaluation factors listed below. - 4.
 The Proposal(s) are tentatively selected pending completion of additional required regulatory actions as explained herein.
-After the proposal passes an Environmental Review, Subsidy Layering Review and HUD Housing Choice Voucher property Standards inspection, as needed, the final selection will be made. - 5.
+After the proposal passes an Environmental Review, Subsidy Layering Review and HUD Housing Quality Inspection (HQS), as needed, the final selection will be made. - 5.
 The Owner is notified concerning the results of the review. - 6.
 A resolution to select a proposal may be provided to the RHA Board of Commissioners. - 7.
-For Existing units that do not need rehabilitation, RHA and the property owner will execute a PBV Housing Assistance Payment Contract after the property passes the Housing Choice Voucher property standards inspection. - 8.
+For Existing units that do not need rehabilitation, RHA and the property owner will execute a PBV Housing Assistance Payment Contract after the property passes the Environmental Review and HUD Housing Quality Inspection (HQS). - 8.
 For properties undergoing rehabilitation or new construction, the RHA and owner sign the Agreement to Enter into a Housing Assistance Payment Contract (AHAP) before any work concerning rehabilitation or new construction begins including excavation or site preparation (including clearing of the land).
 The AHAP is not needed for Existing projects. - 9.
 After the rehabilitation or new construction passes local government and RHA inspections, and after the requirements in the AHAP are met, the Owner and the RHA execute the Housing Assistance Payments Contract. - 10.
 RHA refers prospective tenants to Owner. - 11.
-Owner screens and selects tenants.

-- 12. RHA calculates the tenant rent share and the RHA rent share, called Housing Assistance Payment (HAP). - 13.
+Owner screens and selects tenants as written in their tenant selection plan. - 12.
+RHA calculates the tenant rent share and the RHA rent share, called Housing Assistance Payment (HAP). - 13.
 The owner and tenant sign the Lease and provide a copy to the RHA. - 14.
 The RHA provides the HAP to the owner each month and the tenants provide their share of the rent to the owner each month.

-Format of Response
+Format of Response (Proposal)

-The proposal must respond to all requirements as outlined in the RFP.
-The Proposal for this project should be organized and presented in the following order.
+The proposal must respond to all requirements as outlined in the RFP below.
+The Proposal for this project should be organized and presented in the following order, with a cover sheet for each Exhibit.